Upper Lusatian Heath and Pond Landscape

 About Upper Lusatian Heath and Pond Landscape

 Upper Lusatian Heath and Pond Landscape Biosphere Reserve (Oberlausitzer Heide- und Teichlandschaft) protects 301 square kilometers of a unique cultural landscape in eastern Saxony near the Polish border, where centuries of fishpond management have created one of central Europe's most important wetland complexes.
-Over 350 fishponds, constructed between the 13th and 16th centuries by Cistercian monks, are embedded in a mosaic of heathland, pine forests, wet meadows, and raised bogs.
-UNESCO designated this landscape in 1996, recognizing the exceptional biodiversity arising from the centuries-long interaction between traditional aquaculture and natural processes.
+[1] Over 335 fishponds, constructed from the 13th century onward, are embedded in a mosaic of heathland, pine forests, wet meadows, and raised bogs.
+[2] UNESCO designated this landscape in 1996, recognizing the exceptional biodiversity arising from the centuries-long interaction between traditional aquaculture and natural processes.
+[3]

 Wildlife Ecosystems

 The extensive pond system supports internationally significant populations of breeding and migrating waterbirds.
-White-tailed eagles and ospreys breed around the larger ponds, with the reserve supporting some of Germany's highest densities of both species.
-Cranes nest in wet meadows between ponds, while the autumn drain-down of fishponds creates mudflat habitat attracting thousands of migrating waders, ducks, and geese.
-Otters thrive in the interconnected waterway system.
+White-tailed eagles and ospreys breed around the larger ponds, with the reserve supporting one of Germany's highest densities of white-tailed eagles.
+[1] Cranes nest in wet meadows between ponds, while the autumn drain-down of fishponds creates mudflat habitat attracting thousands of migrating waders, ducks, and geese.
+Otters thrive in the interconnected waterway system, with the reserve supporting the largest otter population in Germany.
 The heathland areas support nightjars, woodlarks, and smooth snakes, while the pine forests harbor red deer and wild boar.
-The ponds themselves support diverse fish populations including carp (the primary aquaculture species), pike, tench, and crucian carp, alongside uncommon amphibians like the fire-bellied toad.
+The ponds support diverse fish populations including carp (the primary aquaculture species), pike, tench, and crucian carp, alongside uncommon amphibians like the fire-bellied toad.

 Flora Ecosystems